JonnyBro/makarov/README.md

 **lobster** - Generate oldschool vk subtitled images using the text generation.

+**egh** - Generate elder god heavy styled pictures (tf2 lore)

+**7pul** - This one is pretty personal as the text came from a guy trying to dox me but I think this deserves a public cmd lol

 **update** - Pull from the repository and restart the bot. (explanation in "How to use")

 ### How to use: